razul189/movie-app/README.md

-# filmFolio
+# Film-Folio

 ## Overview

-filmFolio is a web application built for movie lovers to keep track of their favorite films.
+Film-Folio is a web application built for movie lovers to keep track of their favorite films.
 Whether you're looking for action-packed blockbusters, thought-provoking films, or timeless classics, filmFolio has got you covered!

 ## Features